Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Experiments

 \subsection{Datasets}

-To evaluate performance of the proposed Spach Transformer, clinical whole-body $^{18}$F-FDG, $^{18}$F-ACBC, $^{18}$F-DCFPyL, and $^{68}$Ga-DOTATATE datasets acquired from the GE DMI PET/CT scanner were utilized.
+To evaluate the performance of the proposed Spach Transformer, clinical whole-body $^{18}$F-FDG, $^{18}$F-ACBC, $^{18}$F-DCFPyL, and $^{68}$Ga-DOTATATE datasets acquired from the GE DMI PET/CT scanner were utilized.
 These tracers have unique distributions in the organs and are currently the most widely used tracers in oncology PET studies.
-For each dataset, 1/4 of the events were extracted from the listmode data to generate the 1/4 low-dose data, which was reconstructed and supplied as the network input.
-The corresponding normal-dose image was adopted as the training label.
+For each dataset, 1/4 and {1/16} of the events were extracted from the listmode data to generate the 1/4 and {1/16} low-dose data, which was reconstructed and supplied as the network input. {To investigate the consistent accuracy and precision of the methods, we carried out 10 iterations of list-mode data resampling for both the 1/4 and 1/16 low-dose datasets, utilizing different noise realizations each time.} The corresponding normal-dose image was adopted as the training label.
 Both the low-dose and normal-dose PET images were reconstructed based on the ordered subset expectation maximization (OSEM) algorithm (3 iterations and 17 subsets) with point spread function (PSF) and time of flight (TOF) modeling.
 For the training set, 30 $^{18}$F-FDG and 30 $^{18}$F-ACBC datasets were included.
 For the validation set, 4 $^{18}$F-FDG datasets were used.
 For the testing set, 10 $^{18}$F-FDG, 10 $^{18}$F-ACBC, 10 $^{18}$F-DCFPyL, and 18 $^{68}$Ga-DOTATATE datasets were employed.
 Note that $^{18}$F-DCFPyL and $^{68}$Ga-DOTATATE datasets were not included in the training set, but in the testing set.
 This is to evaluate the robustness of the deep learning structures to datasets of new tracers unseen during the training phase.
 The whole-body PET images had a dimension of $256 \times 256 \times 345$ and a voxel size of $2.73 \times 2.73 \times 2.8$ mm$^3$.
-During network training, the input image was divided into $96 \times 96 \times 96$ cubes due to the GPU memory limit.
+During network training, the input image was divided into $96 \times 96 \times 96$ cubes due to the GPU memory limit. {The images were partially overlapped.}